2023 Solar Incentives Guide for West Haven, UT - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that you think of when you think about solar incentives.
-One of the incentives that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a certain percentage of the cost of your solar system.
+When thinking about solar incentives, you likely think of federal incentives first.
+A federal incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a specified percentage of your solar system's cost.

-The ITC can be credited towards the value of a solar system installed on your primary or secondary residence in the United States.
-The solar system must have been installed on a property you own after January 1, 2006 for you to claim the credit.
-The ITC originally paid out 30% of all costs (panels, accessories, labor and equipment), although the covered amount has fluctuated over time between 26-30%.
-The installation date of your solar system will determine what percentage you are eligible for.
+The ITC applies to a solar system installed on your primary or secondary residence in the United States.
+The solar system must have been installed on a property you own after January 1, 2006, for you to claim the credit.
+Originally, the ITC covered 30% of all costs (panels, labor, accessories and equipment), although the amount has fluctuated over the years between 26-30%.
+The amount you qualify for will depend on when your solar system was installed.
 There is no cap on the claim amount.

-To more fully understand how the ITC might apply to you, call your local West Haven solar panel installation expert and request more information.
+To more fully understand how the ITC may apply to your situation, reach out to your local West Haven solar panel installation expert and ask for more information.

 Click here to learn more about the new Inflation Reduction Act.
-The best way to fully understand how the new Clean Energy Credit might apply to you is to get in touch with your local West Haven solar panel company.
+Your local West Haven solar panel installer can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives